// Cascade

 Error → fall back

-On a network error, 429 rate limit, or 503, Cascade falls back toward the least capable end and tries the next unvisited model.
+On a network error, 429, or 503, Cascade searches downward first toward cheaper models, then upward if nothing is left below.
 Rate limits trigger a 1.5s cooldown.

 5